akarmanya/wscale/README.md

 However, in case of a [**WebSocket protocol**](https://datatracker.ietf.org/doc/html/rfc6455), **one client is bound to a single WebSocket server** and the WebSocket server knows the state of the client.
 The server can **broadcast** or **multicast** events that are initiated from the server itself.
 This can happen simply because the way of communication is **stateful** and the server knows the state of the client.
 This helps in _low latency_ real time communications between the client and the server.
 Now, **a loss of connection implies the loss of state**.

 Note that one client ideally binds to one WebSocket server and this server maintains the state of the client.
-However, just **simply scaling the WebSocket severs horizontally cannot replicate the states across the multiple WebSocket servers** and vertically scaling a WebSocket server is capped by hardware limitations.
+However, just **simply scaling the WebSocket servers horizontally cannot replicate the states across the multiple WebSocket servers** and vertically scaling a WebSocket server is capped by hardware limitations.

 ## _This #PR resolves #RP_